Trayce Thompson Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The Padres pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.83).
+- The Padres have a 3.82 team ERA that ranks fourth across all league pitching staffs.

-- The righty last pitched on Sunday against the St. Louis Cardinals, when he tossed four scoreless innings while giving up two hits.
+- His last time out came on Sunday against the St. Louis Cardinals, when the righty went seven innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.